cosmic-plus/js-cosmic-lib/src/README.md

-# To code reviewers
+# To Reviewers

-Here's a few clues about how this library is organized.
+Here are some clues about how this library works.

 ## Library configuration